avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 "Time series" (product code M249/02), available from `the Open University Shop <http://www.ouw.co.uk/store/>`_.

 Thank you to Ravi Aranke for bringing auto.arima() to my attention, and Maurice Omane-Adjepong for bringing unit root tests to my attention.
-Thank you for other comments to Antoine Binard.
+Thank you for other comments to Antoine Binard and Bill Johnston.

 Contact
 -------